A Game of Pawns: Optional-Grabbing Pawn Games

 \underline{Case 3 -- Line~$12$:} Let $v\in R\setminus P_0$. \PO can always ensure that \PT controls $v$ by never grabbing $v$.
 Also in OVPP optional-grabbing, \PO does not need to grab $v$ in order to reach $v$.
 Thus if \PO has a strategy such that the token reaches $v$, then he can ensure that the token reaches $v$ and is controlled by \PT.
 Hence, once $v$ is reached, since it is controlled by \PT, she is forced to move from $v$ to a vertex $v'$ in $B$. \PO then grabs $v'$ unless he already controls it and moves the token to $W_i$. \end{proof}

 We turn to prove completeness.

-\begin{claim} Suppose that the algorithm terminates at iteration $i$ in Lines~$7$ or~$13$.
-Then, \PT has a winning strategy from $\zug{v_0, P_0}$. \end{claim} \begin{proof} We first consider the case of terminating in Line~$7$.
+\begin{clm} Suppose that the algorithm terminates at iteration $i$ in Lines~$7$ or~$13$.
+Then, \PT has a winning strategy from $\zug{v_0, P_0}$. \end{clm} \begin{proof} We first consider the case of terminating in Line~$7$.
 Thus, every vertex not in $W_i$, including $v_0$, does not have a path to $W_i$.
 Clearly \PT wins.

 Second, suppose that the algorithm terminates in Line~$13$.
 We describe a winning \PT strategy from $\zug{v_0, P_0}$ that avoids $W_i$.
 Whenever \PT moves the token, she moves it to an arbitrary vertex not in $W_i \cup B$.
 When the token reaches $u \in B$, it is following a \PO move, and \PT grabs $u$, and moves to $W_i \cup B$.